ego008/goyoubbs/README.md

 # goyoubbs

-goyoubbs is a web forum built on the Golang on fasthttp and leveldb.
+goyoubbs is an open source web forum built on Golang, fasthttp and leveldb.

 Demo online https://youbbs.org/